Pet friendly decorating can be beautiful!

 I’d like you to meet Lance and Cooper!
 They are my confidants, my sidekicks, and my “we’re so glad you’re home,” fur babies.
 It wouldn’t matter if I lived in a mansion or in a one-room flat, these sloppy kissing, tail wagging guys would be by my side, (dog hair, dirty paws and all)!
 Plain and simple, I love pretty things.
 Just because I treat my dogs like royalty doesn’t mean that I have to skimp on my decorating style.
 In fact, when it comes to home décor, I totally pamper and spoil myself.
 I just have to be a bit more selective and make pet friendly choices.

 It’s an age-old pet owner’s dilemma.
 “How do you create a stylish home without letting your home go to the dogs (so to speak)?”
 Decorating pet-friendly interiors is easier than you may think.
 It all starts with looking at your home with a pet’s perspective.
+Use your pet camera (as this article from iPet explains), and capture the moment in its current condition, so that you can compare it to the “aftyer”.
 It’s choosing the right materials and learning how to incorporate your style in a way that will hold up to the wear and tear of your furry friends, all while creating a beautiful space you can enjoy.

 Here are my top 7 things to keep in mind when decorating for pet-friendly interiors: